honeykeys/TheMateriaTarot/README.md

 **Moshi for JSON conversions**
 - I used Moshi to convert my complex objects into JSON strings.
 At one point, I was using a List<TarotCard> and a Map<Integer, Boolean> to track certain behaviors, which required me to use two TypeConverters.
 I was able to refactor my application to not use the Map in the end.

-**Retrofit for HTTP requests**
-- I wanted to include some kind of remote call in the application but I did not want to depend on a free API nor pay for one.
-I decided to develop my own using GCP Endpoints that I could keep relatively light-weight.

 **Flows / LiveData**
 - I decided to use both Flow and LiveData.
 I used a Flow to gather a stream of Integers to represent the ID numbers of saved Tarot Readings between my data and domain layers, which I then converted into LiveData that the UI could observe.